 The Company accounts for and discloses net income (loss) per common share in accordance with FASB ASC Topic 260, Earnings Per Share.
 Basic income (loss) per common share is computed by dividing income (loss) attributable to common stockholders by the weighted average number of common shares outstanding.
-Diluted net income (loss) per common share is computed by dividing net income (loss) attributable to common stockholders by the weighted average number of common shares that would have been outstanding during the period assuming the issuance of common stock for all potential dilutive common shares outstanding.
-Potential common shares consist of shares issuable upon the exercise of stock options and warrants and the conversion of convertible notes payable.
+Diluted net income (loss) attributable to common stockholders by the weighted average number of common shares that would have been outstanding during the period assuming the issuance of common stock for all potential dilutive common shares outstanding.
+Potential common shares is consist of shares issuable upon the exercise of stock options and warrants and the conversion of convertible notes payable.